 We estimate our income taxes based on the various jurisdictions where we conduct business.
-We believe our quarterly tax rate of 26% is currently the most reliable estimate of our effective tax rate.
-Our quarterly tax rate for the remainder of fiscal 2004 will be largely dependent on our profitability in specific jurisdictions and could fluctuate significantly.
+Our tax provision for the remainder of fiscal 2004 and future years will be largely dependent on our profitability in specific jurisdictions and could fluctuate significantly.
+Tax benefits associated with operating losses and tax credits generated in the U.S. will be offset by full valuation allowances until such time as we are able to demonstrate a history of operating income in the U.S.